skorokithakis/django-project-template/README.md

 After installation, you need to change the following:

-* Run `pipenv lock` to pin the packages to the latest versions.
+* Run `poetry lock` to pin the packages to the latest versions.
 * Change this README.
 * Delete/change the `LICENSE` file.
 * Add your domain in `settings.py`'s `ALLOWED_HOSTS`.